baoxinchen/baoxinchen.github.io/README.md

-# baoxinchen
+# Personal webpage
-if you want to use this project to build your website, please modify these files: data.js, papers.js, and images.html
+If you want to use this project to build your website, please modify "data.js" only.